 What else should I watch?

-In truth, only The Avengers stand a chance of coming this close to this film.
-The second Avengers film - Age Of Ultron (6) - is more bloated and less fun than the original and neither of the Iron Man, Thor (7), Captain America or Hulk (8) movies are this much fun.
-Possibly the worst of the bunch is the disappointing Ant-Man (9), primarily due to Paul Rudd's awkward performance and a lack of conviction in the character.
+In truth, only Avengers Assemble stands above this film in terms in sheer, unadulterated fun.
+The second Avengers film - Age Of Ultron - is more bloated and less fun than the original and neither of the Iron Man, Thor, Captain America or Hulk movies are this much fun.
+Possibly the worst of the bunch is the disappointing Ant-Man, primarily due to Paul Rudd's awkward performance and a lack of conviction in the character.

 © 2015 Benjamin Cox